revodavid/R-custom-handler/README.md

 `az login`

 Choose an Azure region to host your function.
 Choose a region that supports [Azure Functions Premium plan Linux](https://azure.microsoft.com/global-infrastructure/services/?products=functions&WT.mc_id=javascript-10496-davidsmi).
 Provide the `Name` (not the `Display Name`) as shown by `az account list-locations -o table`.
-Also choose a name for a resource group to contain your Function assets (you can delete this resource group after you're done to eliminate any ongoing charges).
+Also choose a name for a resource group to contain your Function assets (you can delete this resource group after you're done to eliminate all ongoing charges).

 ```bash
 FR_LOC="westus2"